HugoJacq/ABL_response_to_SST_front/README.md

 ```
 python analyse.py
 ```

+**Notes**

+Due to the intrinsec nature of turbulence, the figure from the annexe A1 and the figure 2 cannot be reproduced exactly: the small differences of computing architecture introduce slightly different boundary and initial conditions and so the flow instantaneous structure is different.

 ## Licence

 If you reuse this work, please cite the [paper](link), the archived zenodo repositories [part1](link) and [part2](link).